aksh555/Air-Hockey/README.md

 >> python AirHockey.py
 ```

-***Real time scores are visible on the top and bottom left corners of the game screens.
+*Real time scores are visible on the top and bottom left corners of the game screens.
 Detailed logs get updated on the terminal during the course of the game.
-All scores are also stored in a binary file, and the past scores are shown at the end of each game.***
+All scores are also stored in a binary file, and the past scores are shown at the end of each game.*

 **SPEED CONTROL: Puck speed can be manually changed by changing the value in line 372 of AirHockey.py.
 Higher the value, faster it gets!**

-## *Happy Gaming!!*
+#### *Happy Gaming!!*

+Contributions are welcome!